 Parents

-In addition to supporting children with dyslexia, HWDA also supports learners with dyspraxia and dyscalculia.
+Hereford & Worcester Dyslexia Association offers FREE support and advice to all parents of children with learning needs.
+In addition to supporting children with dyslexia, HWDA also supports learners with dyspraxia (motor skills) and dyscalculia (maths and numbers).
 Please contact the Senior Tutors for more information on how we can help.

 Our Parent Support Groups offer –

-• practical advice and help on ways to support at home
+- practical advice and help on ways to support at home

-• useful technology available and support with programs or apps
+- useful technology available and support with programs or apps

-• opportunities to discuss realistic expectations of provision in educational environments
+- opportunities to discuss realistic expectations of provision in educational environments

-• opportunities to talk in confidence to those with similar experiences or appropriate expertise
+- opportunities to talk in confidence to those with similar experiences or appropriate expertise

-• free events throughout the year, with guest speakers covering a variety of related topics.
+- free events throughout the year, with guest speakers covering a variety of related topics

-Contact the Support Groups at –
+Contact the Senior Tutors at –

-Worcester – Frances Browne
+Worcester – Margaret Comerford

-Bromsgrove – Sally Arblaster
+Bromsgrove – Linda Adey

 Email – hwda.ladey@gmail.com